-A user can only interact with files within his tenant and subtenants.
+A user can only interact with files within their tenant and subtenants.

 The service implements CRUD (create, read, update and delete) functionality and searching for files.

-Each file is related to an entity.
-An entity instance can have multiple files attached.
-The entity ID is required for each request.
+Each file is related to an asset.
+An asset can have multiple files attached.
+The asset ID is required for each request.

 Each file has a set of standard properties as metadata:

 - File ID

 - File name